Capital punishment in Ohio: Opposition and controversy

-There is a movement in the state to end the death penalty.
-According to the Associated Press, Republicans such as former Ohio Governor Bob Taft, great-grandson of President William Howard Taft, and former Ohio Attorney General Jim Petro have publicly opposed the death penalty.
-Taft questioned the effectiveness of the death penalty as well as geographic and racial disparities.
-The former Speaker of the House in Ohio, also Republican, Larry Householder, wants the legislature to reconsider the law because of the cost of executions and the failure of the state to obtain drugs.
+There is a movement in the state to end abolish capital punishment.
+According to the Associated Press, Republicans such as former Ohio Governor Bob Taft, great-grandson of President William Howard Taft, and former Ohio Attorney General Jim Petro have publicly opposed capital punishment.
+Taft questioned its effectiveness as well as geographic and racial disparities.
+The former Speaker of the House in Ohio, also Republican, Larry Householder, wants the legislature to revise the law due to the cost of executions and difficulty in obtaining drugs.

 The BBC reported that The European Commission - the executive arm of the European Union - wished to ensure that no drugs were being exported from the Union for use in "capital punishment, torture or other cruel, inhuman or degrading treatment or punishment".
 The EU is part of a worldwide movement against the death penalty.
-Amnesty International's annual report found that in 2019, prisoners were executed in only 20 of the 195 countries of the world.
+Amnesty International's annual report found that in 2024, prisoners were executed in only 15 of the 193 UN member states.

-Members of many religious faiths in Ohio have also officially opposed the death penalty.
+Members of many religious faiths in Ohio have also officially opposed capital punishment.

 Botched executions

-The Los Angeles Times noted in October 2009 that Ohio had three botched executions by lethal injection since 2006: Joseph Lewis Clark, Christopher Newton and Romell Broom.
+The Los Angeles Times noted in October 2009 that Ohio had had three botched executions by lethal injection since 2006: Joseph Lewis Clark, Christopher Newton and Romell Broom.
 In November 2009, Ohio announced that it would only use a single drug for lethal injections, consisting of a single dose of sodium thiopental, the first state to do so.
-The first single drug execution was that of Kenneth Biros, 51, on Tuesday, December 8, 2009.
+The first single drug execution was that of Kenneth Biros, 51, on December 8, 2009.
 Biros was convicted of murdering 22-year-old Tami Engstrom near Masury, Ohio in 1991.
 Biros' counsel indicated to the U.S. Court of Appeals for the Sixth Circuit that Biros' execution, given that it is the first of its kind, may amount to "human experimentation."
 Various appeals for clemency were ultimately denied.
 Ohio announced in January 2011 that it will change the drug used from sodium thiopental to pentobarbital, as the availability of sodium thiopental had become quite scarce.
 The first execution using pentobarbital, was that of Johnnie Baston, on March 10, 2011.

 The Atlantic magazine wrote that on January 14, 2014, Dennis McGuire took over 11 minutes to die and was unable to breathe, during a lethal injection in Ohio's death chamber.
 "Over those 11 minutes or more he was fighting for breath, and I could see both of his fists were clenched the entire time," recounted Father Lawrence Hummer, an execution witness.
 "There is no question in my mind that Dennis McGuire suffered greatly over many minutes."